-2.3.
-Adding the economic dimension
+2.3 Adding the economic dimension

 It is reasonable to think that one main driver of the responses examined above is the perception of the crisis at the national level.
 This hypothesis is relevant for two reasons.
 The first is that differences in the intensity of the crisis and its perception within the EU may account for differences in judgments and attitudes towards the EU.
-The second is that if there is a sustained and generalised recovery in the near future, the picture provided by the Eurobarometer data may change.
+The second is that a sustained and generalised recovery after a crisis, may change the respondents' attitudes.

 Abundant research is available which tests the hypothesis that the economic crisis can explain citizens' attitude towards European issues (see fn.
-6).
+7).
 These studies share three main insights.
 The first is that the attitude towards stronger integration is the result of multifaceted factors, not only economic ones.
 The second is that respondents' contextual (e.g. home country, personal characteristics and conditions) and positional (e.g. self-interest vs. national identity) differences matter in the composition and relative weights of factors.
 The third is that these factors have been changed by the crisis, partly in favour and partly against integration.
 Hence, if on the one hand these studies have reverted a pre-crisis tendency to downplay the role of the economic dimension in orientations towards European matters (Braun and Tausendpfund 2014, Hobolt and Wratil 2015), on the other they do not allow for a firm and univocal conclusion.

 Our aim is not to provide yet another test of the effect of the economic crisis on the citizens' opinions, but to see how the crisis maps onto our four quadrants.
 To this end, we have elaborated a simple index of 'economic pain' for each country.
-The purpose of the index is to yield a summary measure of the intensity of the crisis, also in the light of results in the literature on economic perceptions by ordinary people (see e.g. Nilsson and Svensson 1986, Baron 1994, Nicotra et al. 2001).
+The purpose of the index is to yield a summary measure of the intensity of the crisis, also in the light of results in the literature on economic perceptions by ordinary people (see e.g. Svenson 1986, Baron 1994, Nicotra et al. 2001).
 Among the eligible economic variables, we have chosen three: real per capita disposable income, unemployment rate, and 'austerity' as given by a restriction of the public primary budget relative to GDP.
-14 Whilst all these variables are consistent with academic definitions of crises, what is more relevant to our purposes is that they have an impact on personal lives, and that the relevant information is commonly accessible to ordinary people via the media.
-15
+Whilst all these variables are consistent with academic definitions of crises, what is more relevant to our purposes is that they have an impact on personal lives, and that the relevant information is commonly accessible to ordinary people via the media.